 Whether you’re just looking for activity books for kids to keep them entertained at home during the summer or searching for things to do on a long car ride, every activity book on this list has been a hit in our family!

-An activity book is also a big hit on summer afternoons when my children need something to keep them entertained.
+An activity book is also a big hit on long afternoons when my children need something to keep them entertained.

-Whether you’re traveling or staying home, these ten activity books are some of our very favorites and have been well-loved over the past few years.
+Whether you’re traveling or staying home, these activity books are some of our very favorites and have been well-loved in our home (and car!).

 I hope you’ll love them too!